odkr/sucgi/README.rst

 TESTING
     Whether to build a binary for testing.
 Boolean value.
-    Disables security checks that the test suite does not pass.
+    Disables security checks the test suite does not pass.

 Other *makefile* targets